keigan-motor/pxt-KeiganMotor/README.md

 1. Supply power to KeiganMotor.
 2. Push Stop Button 10 times.
 3. It will reboot automatically and change to micro:bit mode.
+(LED will blink Yellow for 2 seconds right after startup when micro:bit mode.)

 If you push Stop Button 10 times again, it will be back to BLE mode.

 ## Blocks
 Make KeiganMotor rotate and control LED.